ManuMyGit/CodingTutorials/spring/springaop/README.md

 - `@args`: Matches join points where the arguments have a certain annotation.
 - `@within`: Matches join points within types that have a certain annotation.
 - `@annotation`: Matches join points where the method has a certain annotation.

+# ALTERNATIVES TO SPRING AOP
+## AspectJ
+AspectJ is a mature and powerful AOP framework that offers more advanced features compared to Spring AOP.
+It supports compile-time weaving and provides a broader range of pointcut expressions and advice types.

+## Guice AOP
+Guice, a lightweight dependency injection framework for Java, offers its own AOP capabilities.
+Guice AOP allows developers to define aspects and apply them to classes managed by Guice.